bodhi-project/spirit-and-nature/content/about-me.md

 [Read on…](/reconnecting-with-spirit-through-nature)

-# Contact me
+# Contact

-You can write to me at <spiritandnature@auroville.org.in>.
+You can write to me at <mailto:spiritandnature@auroville.org.in>.

+# Donate

+You can make a donation towards Spirit and Nature project.
+If you are in Auroville, please transfer to FS #251087.
+Otherwise please use the donation gateway at the following [link](https://www.auroville.com/donations/).

+After placing a donation, please send us a short e-mail or call us at —

+Email: <mailto:spiritandnature@auroville.org.in>

+Phone: +91 9488084952

+Thank you!